Nuclear Emergency Support Team: Capabilities

 Since 1975, NEST has been warned of 125 nuclear terror threats and has responded to 30.
 NEST has numerous ways to detect radiation.
 At first, there were still some problems with this simple distinction, as man-made radiation also includes such things as medical radiation.
-A man under treatment for Graves' disease with radioactive iodine set off alarms in the New York City subway.
+In 2004, a man under treatment for Graves' disease with radioactive iodine set off alarms in the New York City subway.
 After being strip-searched and interrogated he was sent on his way.

-Since its initial creation, the detection equipment has been improved and now data can be processed accurately enough to home in on the activity of any single nuclear element desired.
+Since its initial creation, the detection equipment has been improved and now data can be processed accurately enough to aim in on the activity of any single nuclear element desired.